gajosr/gigabyte-z390-aorus-master-hackintosh/README.md

 ### Step By Step Instructions

-My old Clover guide used to have Step by Step instructions but I decided not to write such instructions here for two reasons: it's a pain to keep up to date, and I literally just followed the [OpenCore Desktop Guide](https://dortania.github.io/OpenCore-Desktop-Guide/).
+This guide is forked from original cmer guide, I followed the [OpenCore Desktop Guide](https://dortania.github.io/OpenCore-Desktop-Guide/) guide to build my own config.plist.
 When in doubt, just look at my KEXTs, drivers and config.list for guidance.

 ### USB Port Map & SSDT